josevcm/nfc-laboratory/README.md

-# nfc-spy
+# SDR nfc-signal-monitor
- NFC protocol analyzer via SDR receiver
+ NFC signal and protocol analyzer via SDR receiver

 ## Description
  By using an SDR receiver it is possible to capture, demodulate and decode the NFC signal between the card and the reader.